 Where a member is offered different options in taking their defined benefit interest such as a lump sum, part lump sum + part pension or pension only, the defined benefit income cap should be considered.

 There are still opportunities to make concessional contributions to CPFs and defined benefit accounts.
-While tax concessions on defined benefit income are limited, capped defined benefit income streams are an advantage for members with balances in excess of the TBC as these alone will not cause an excess TBC.
-Members will be allowed to keep excess benefits in accumulation accounts.
+While tax concessions on defined benefit income are limited, capped defined benefit income streams are advantageous for members with balances in excess of the TBC, as these alone will not cause an excess TBC situation.
+Members will be allowed to keep excess benefits in an accumulation account.

 Download "The transfer balance cap".